browserengineering/book/book/animations.md

 Now, drawing them is a bit more complicated.
 We could add special code just to figure out how to apply each of the ancestor effects of each `CompositedLayer`.
-It's not *that* much code, but if you try it you'll discover that it's really hard to do it without introducing a second implementation of the display list commands, just for the purposes of draw.
+It's not *that* much code, but if you try it you'll discover that it's really hard to achieve without introducing a second implementation of the display list commands, just for the purposes of draw.
 Insteaed let's take a different approach: constructing a new display list that replaces composited subtrees with a `DrawCompositedLayer` command.